The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 Respect the Rules

-The basilica is a religious site, so dress appropriately and behave respectfully.
+The Basilica is a religious site, so dress appropriately and respectfully.

 Avoid loud talking, photography during services, and touching artwork or sculptures.